eugenebogaart/Atlas-Azure-Peering/README.md

 # Setup-role.sh

-Several the manual steps to run are Azure CLI scripts generated in the Atlas Peering wizard dialog.
-In this case these scripts are generated and called as shell script in between completion of Terraform resources.
-The script is run when the  mongodbatlas_network_container is completed.
-See below resource
+While setup peering several manual steps are required.
+These run as Azure CLI scripts.
+In the interactive Atlas Peering wizard the script must be copied/paste in to the shell.
+Here these scripts are generated and called as shell script in between completion of Terraform resources.
+The script is run when resource: "mongodbatlas_network_container" is completed.
+See below resource:

 ```
 resource "mongodbatlas_network_container" "test" {